phucnsp/blog/_posts/2020-04-30-tesla-nn-in-production.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h2 id="HydraNet">HydraNet<a class="anchor-link" href="#HydraNet"> </a></h2><p>Using the images from cameras, Tesla AI team has built a very large network for detecting objects that their cars have to encounter on the street.
-This network has shared backbone and multiple heads, each of them is responsible for a number of tasks.
-As you can see in the image below, in order to make decision the car needs to detect a lot of objects around it such as lane lines, static objects, road signs, crosswalks, etc. And for each detecting task, there can be multiple subtasks come with it and if we list them out all, the number can be even thousand of tasks.</p>
+As you can see the image on the left below, in order to make decision the car needs to detect a lot of objects around it such as lane lines, static objects, road signs, crosswalks, etc.
+Their huge object detection network, HydraNet, has shared backbone and multiple heads, each of them is responsible for a number of tasks.
+And for each detecting task, there can be multiple subtasks come with it and if we list them out all, the number can be even thousand of tasks.</p>
 <p><img src="/blog/images/copied_from_nb/data/tesla/hydranet.png" alt=""></p>

 </div>